Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Stimulants are designed to speed up the nervous system’s functions.
 Many, like Adderall®, are meant to control the symptoms of ADHD or narcolepsy.
 Many stimulants are considered Schedule II substances because of their high potential for abuse.

 Some of the most common side effects of these drugs include anxiety, weight loss, trouble concentrating, rapid heart rate, and insomnia.
-Stimulant users may refer to these drugs as addy, diet coke, coke jr, and rids.
+Stimulant users may refer to these drugs as Addy, Diet Coke, coke jr, and Rids.

 How are prescription drugs taken?